 "Huh?
 What?"
-Sakura tilted her head, still bemused, she'd never seen this guy before and here he was - all up in her face as if he were a worried family member.
+Sakura tilted her head, still bemused.
+She had never seen this guy before and yet here he was, all up in her face like a worried family member.
 "Where am I?"

-"The hospital Sakura, you hit your head pretty hard and well... you've been asleep for a long time, we were really worried about you," he said slowly, not taking his eyes off her puzzled face.
+"The hospital, Sakura, you hit your head pretty hard and well...you've been asleep for a long time, we were really worried about you," he said slowly, his gaze not moving from her puzzled face.

-"...Sakura-chan?"
-The male spoke again, he sounded even more worried, he leant a little closer, attempting to catch and hold her attention.
+"...Sakura-chan?" the male spoke again, he sounded even more worried now.
+He leant a little closer, attempting to catch and hold her attention.

-"Are you a doctor?"
-She asked him, finally voicing her question aloud.
+"Are you a doctor?" she asked him, finally voicing her question.

 "No, Sakura, if anything you're the doctor, right?"
-His eyes widened before he glanced at the woman behind him, he looked even more baffled than she was.
+His eyes widened before he glanced at the woman behind him.
+He looked even more baffled than she felt.

-As Sakura stared at the woman, she tried to think of where she had seen her before, but she couldn't put a name to her face.
+As Sakura stared at her, she tried to think of where she had seen her before, but she couldn't put a name to her face.
 She didn't know who she was. "...No."

 The blonde closed her eyes and shook her head before looking at her again and telling her flatly, "Sakura, I'm afraid you are dealing with memory loss."

 No...
 She just didn't know who this woman was.
-Sakura frowned back, not happy with that analogy.
+Sakura frowned back, unhappy with the analogy.
 "I'm sorry, do I know you?"

 Mentor.
 Teammate.
 Friend.
 No - she definitely didn't know them and certainly hadn't for years.

 Was this a practical joke?
-Was she dreaming it all?
-That would explain the whole situation perfectly - her foggy brain, these strange people, this wasn't real.
-She'd just close her eyes and wake up at home...Wait.
+It had to be a dream.
+That would explain the whole situation perfectly - her foggy brain, these strange people.
+This wasn't real.
+She would close her eyes and wake up at home...Wait.
 Where did she live again?
 She was having a complete mind block that was making her feel extremely uncomfortable.
 She swallowed.

-Right... the last thing she could remember...
+Right...the last thing she could remember...
 She internally panicked.
 Her breathing increased as her mind began to race.
 What the hell did she do before she hit her head?
 Sakura.
 Sakura what?
-She racked her brains feverishly, what was her name?
+She racked her brains feverishly.
+What was her name?
 Who was she?
-Blackness.
-She remembered nothing.

 "I don't know...
 What's my second name?"
 She asked, her voice slightly shaky as she tried to keep her confusion and increasing anguish in check.